 She welcomes diversity.
 Her counseling sessions and workshops are always LGBTQIA, etc., kink, poly friendly, and so on.
 Cultural, ethnic, gendered, and embodied diversity is also welcome.
 All sessions and classes are fragrance free.

-As a sexuality educator for adults, Dr. Marsh offers classes in beginning Ipsalu Tantra (no nudity or intimate touch), erotic hypnosis, and relationship skills based on the world-famous, research-based PREP.inc curriculum for marriage education.
+As a sexuality educator for adults, Dr. Marsh offers classes in erotic hypnosis, and relationship skills based on the world-famous, research-based PREP.inc curriculum for marriage education.
+As of May 10, 2018 she has resigned as an apprentice teacher of Ipsalu tantra.

 As a certified hypnosis instructor, she is the founder of the Intimate Hypnosis Training Center and offers basic hypnotist certification as well as a specialty certificate in hypnosis for sexual concerns.

-This blog and website is designed to provide information about her clinical practice and professional interests, which include social justice for transgender and gender variant people; sexological and erotic hypnosis; lactation support; objectum sexuality; tantra; erotology; and much more.
+This blog and website is designed to provide information about her clinical practice and professional interests, which include social justice for transgender and gender variant people; sexological and erotic hypnosis; lactation support; objectum sexuality; tantra; erotology; environmental health and community health; and much more.
 She is a “Kink Aware Professional” through the National Coalition of Sexual Freedom.

 The “Office Wall”

-Marsh’s IASHS degrees were obtained in 2008 (D.H.S.) and 2011 (Ed.D.) and were accepted by AASECT as educational requirements that would qualify her for certification as a sexuality counselor.
-Her D.H.S. project may be read here.
+Marsh’s IASHS degrees were obtained in 2008 (D.H.S.) and 2011 (Ed.D.) and were accepted by AASECT as meeting the necessary educational requirements for certification as a sexuality counselor.
+(Other requirements included supervision, etc.) Her D.H.S. project may be read here.

-Prior 2017, the California Bureau of Private Post-Secondary Education approved IASHS to grant human sexuality degrees (Ph.D., Ed.D, D.H.S.) and certificates.
-In 2017, the CA BPPE declined to renew the approval of IASHS to grant degrees and certificates.
+Prior 2017, the California Bureau of Private Post-Secondary Education (BPPE) approved IASHS to grant degrees (Ph.D., Ed.D, D.H.S.) and certificates in human sexuality.
+In 2015, BPPE issued a fine and Order of Abatement to IASHS.
+In 2016, the BPPE (1) issued a second fine and Order of Abatement to IASHS and (2) the BPPE declined to renew the approval of IASHS to grant degrees and certificates.
+By October 2018, IASHS appears to have closed.
+The website no longer exists.

 Dr. Marsh has published two articles in the Electronic Journal of Human Sexuality: “Le’ale’a o na Poe Kahiko: Joy of the People of Old” (2011) and “Love Among the Objectum Sexuals” (2010).
 She contributed three entries to The Cultural Encyclopedia of the Penis (ed.
 Kimmel, Milrod, & Kennedy), and an essay to Transitions of the Heart – Stories of Love, Struggle and Acceptance by Mothers of Transgender and Gender Variant Children (ed.
 Rachel Pepper).
 Some of her weekly “Love’s Outer Limits” columns for Carnal Nation (2009-2010) have been collected in her book, Sex Squicks.